Where’s the Kaboom?

 Image courtesy of Sotheby’s.

-One of this year’s most galactic auctions took place at Sotheby’s in July.
-A 54-pound Martian meteorite, affectionately nicknamed NWA 16788, attracted a record $5.3 million and was sold to a bidder who has since remained anonymous.
-NWA 16788 was discovered in Niger’s Sahara Desert in 2023 by a meteorite hunter.
-KAT initially featured the enormous space rock auction on our website in July 2025 (read more about its origins here).
-Laboratory analysis determined that it was a genuine fragment of the Martian crust.
+Laboratory analysis determined that the meteorite was a genuine fragment of the Martian crust.
 Scientists believe it was blasted off Mars about five million years ago by a powerful asteroid strike before wandering the solar system and eventually landing in the sands of Agadez.

 Meteorites do appear at auctions from time to time; however, Martian specimens remain exceptionally rare.
 Fewer than 500 confirmed pieces exist, and most weigh in at only a few ounces.
-The impressive size of NWA 16788 set it apart instantly, and instead of spending its days being studied by scientists, it became a once-in-a-lifetime collecting opportunity.
-The auction drew worldwide interest, with institutions, private collectors, and natural history enthusiasts all competing for what amounted to the largest accessible piece of another planet ever offered for sale.
+The impressive size of NWA 16788 set it apart immediately, and instead of spending its days being studied by scientists, it became a once-in-a-lifetime collecting opportunity.

 You may also like: